vishalchandra/copilot-vscode/template/chat/chat-de.rdt.md

 # AI Chat in German

-This template lets you chat with Rubberduck in German.
+This template lets you chat with FIFOCoPilot in German.

 ## Template